jsilio/metrifacts/README.md

 **Quick setup with Neon**

-1. Create a new PostgreSQL database at [neon.new/db](https://neon.new/db)
+1. Create a new PostgreSQL database at [neon.new/db](https://neon.new/db) (You don't need to create an account)
 2. Copy the connection string and set it in the `.env` file in the `apps/api` directory:

 **Setup:**